Punity122333/DeadCellsClone/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as you see fit, but the author is not responsible for any potential issues.

+## Credits

+A huge thanks to Wheat-coder for providing the tilesets and spritesheets needed for the game.
+The textures would not have been possible without him.

 ## ✅ Final Notes

 Thank you for checking out this project!
 Feedback, suggestions, and contributions are appreciated.